Nullable types and non-null types

 Nullability issues with generic types being used for Java interoperation.
 For example, a piece of Java code might add

 nullinto a Kotlin

-MutableList<String?>should be used for working with it.
+MutableList<String?>for working with it.

 Other issues caused by external Java code.

 In Kotlin, the type system distinguishes between references that can hold